For a long time, style-conscious guys on the hunt for luxury watches only had two options:

 Stylish & Sturdy

-Personally I’d rather have a watch that looks like it could be one of those better-made and more expensive brands, but costs a tenth of the price.
+Personally I’d rather have a watch that looks like it could be one of those better-made and more expensive brands, but comes at a much more reasonable price.

 Plus, while I do want my watch to work properly, I live in a world where I spend most of my day staring at a screen that has the time displayed in the corner, and never go anywhere without another screen in my pocket that does the same.